|•Seine River Cruises »||• Moulin Rouge »|

 In Part 2 we look at cheap seats into the city — buses & trains.
-Airport Transfers Part 1 we showed you the private and semi-private choices in Paris airport transfers.
+Airport Transfers Part 1 was about the private and semi-private choices in Paris airport transfers.

 But if you're going as cheaply as possible, you'll need to look at other alternatives.

 There are a couple of buses that take you to various places within Paris.
 One is operated by the Paris transportation authority, and the other is offered by Air France.

 Another choice is the trains.
 The RER runs deep underground in Paris, below the Metro tunnels, and is the high-speed means of subway travel in the city.
 Not to be confused with the TGV, a super-fast modernistic train system that covers all of France, and beyond.

 There are two routes, called Route 2 and Route 4.
 Buses leave Paris about every half hour from 6:00 am until 11:00 pm, depending on the route.

 Route 2 leaves Paris from the Étoile (the Arc de Triomphe) at 2 Avenue Carnot.
 On the way to the airport it makes another pick-up at Porte Maillot (at Blvd Gouvion St-Cyr).

 Route 4 leaves Paris from two train stations.
 It starts at Gare Montparnasse and makes a stop for pick-up at Gare de Lyon.

 At Charles de Gaulle Airport both bus routes make pick-up stops at five stations at the airport.

 If you want to see a bigger map of all the stop at CDG, click on the small map on the left.